PandaCreater/SpreadsheetView/README.md

-## This is fark from https://github.com/kishikawakatsumi/SpreadsheetView/, just for self project use!
+## This is fork from https://github.com/kishikawakatsumi/SpreadsheetView/, just for self project use!

 ## Requirements
 SpreadsheetView is written in Swift 6.